Emperor Xiaozhuang of Northern Wei

-Emperor Xiaozhuang of Northern Wei ((北)魏孝莊帝, 507 – 26 January 531; r.
+Emperor Xiaozhuang of Northern Wei ((北)魏孝莊帝, 507 – 26 January 531; (Note: According to Emperor Xiaozhuang's biography in Book of Wei, he was 24 (by East Asian reckoning) when he died on the jiazi day of the 12th month of the 3rd year of the Yong'an era of his reign; the date corresponds to 26 Jan 531 in the Julian calendar.
+His biography in Bei Shi used the term "shi" (弑) to indicate that he was killed.) r.
 May 528 – Jan 531), personal name Yuan Ziyou (元子攸), courtesy name Yanda (彥達), was an emperor of China's Northern Wei dynasty.
 He was placed on the throne by General Erzhu Rong, who refused to recognize the young emperor, Yuan Zhao, who Empress Dowager Hu had placed on the throne after she poisoned her son Emperor Xiaoming.

 During his reign, General Erzhu largely controlled the military and acted in a violent manner, leading Emperor Xiaozhuang to believe that he would usurp the throne.
 In late 530, Emperor Xiaozhuang ambushed General Erzhu and killed him in the palace, but his cousin Erzhu Shilong and nephew Erzhu Zhao subsequently captured and killed Xiaozhuang.

 Early life

 Yuan Ziyou was born in 507, during the reign of his cousin Emperor Xuanwu, as the third son of the highly regarded imperial prince, Emperor Xuanwu's uncle Yuan Xie the Prince of Pengcheng.
 His mother was Yuan Xie's wife Princess Li Yuanhua, the daughter of the honored official Li Chong (李沖).
 Of his two older brothers, the oldest, Yuan Zizhi (元子直), was not Princess Li's son, and the other, born of Princess Li, was Yuan Shao (元劭).

 In 508, Princess Li was again pregnant and due to give birth, when Emperor Xuanwu, believing in false accusations of his maternal uncle Gao Zhao that Yuan Xie was plotting rebellion, forced Yuan Xie to commit suicide.
 Princess Li soon gave birth to Yuan Ziyou's younger brother, Yuan Zizheng (元子正).
 It appeared that Yuan Ziyou was close to his brothers.
 Yuan Shao, as the oldest son of Yuan Xie's wife, inherited Yuan Xie's title of Prince of Pengcheng.
 Yuan Ziyou and his brothers Yuan Zizhi and Yuan Zizheng were created dukes—in Yuan Ziyou's case, the Duke of Wucheng.
+(Note: Emperor Xiaozhuang's biography in the Book of Wei recorded that it was Emperor Xuanwu who created Yuan Ziyou (and thus, implicitly, Yuan Zizhi and Yuan Zizheng) duke.
+But, Yuan Xie's biography in the same work recorded that it was Empress Dowager Hu.)
 Yuan Ziyou, in his youth, served as an attendant to Emperor Xuanwu, and was praised for his intelligence and handsome looks.
 He held increasingly higher offices during the reigns of Emperor Xuanwu and his son and successor Emperor Xiaoming.